kartoza/sawps/README.md

     Create a copy of the .template.env file and name it .env.
 Update the .env file with your project-specific settings.

-- Ensure you have Dev Containers extension is installed
+- Ensure Dev Containers extension is installed

 - Build and open project in devcontainer :